Life Coach for Life Coaches - I coach and support life coaches too!

 I often get enquiries from life coaches both new and established.
 I am now pleased to offer a coaching / mentoring service specifically for Life Coaches.
 A coach-the-coach service if you will.
 As a leading and experienced UK life coach, based in London, I offer a broad spectrum of support from business establishment through to coaching mastery.
 Work with me and you will train with the best.
-If you prefer to spend a hundred bucks to get trained then this course may work for you.
 Remember, most coaching business fail.

 I believe that true effective life coaching springs from deep inside when we embody conviction and alignment with our current unique Life purpose.